cesarsalgado/cesarsalgado.com/README.md

 ### Technology features to add

-The purpose of this list is to write down items for technology features which I think I should use in my site just for learning purposes.
+The purpose of this list is to write down items for technology features which I think I should use in my site for learning purposes.

 html:
 - table